Georgian Soviet Socialist Republic: End of the Soviet period

 Shevardnadze's appointment as Soviet Foreign Minister in 1985 brought his replacement in Georgia by Jumber Patiashvili, a conservative and generally ineffective Communist who coped poorly with the challenges of perestroika.
 Towards the end of the late 1980s, increasingly violent clashes occurred between the Communist authorities, the resurgent Georgian nationalist movement and nationalist movements in Georgia's minority-populated regions (notably South Ossetia).
 On 9 April 1989, Soviet troops were used to break up a peaceful demonstration at the government building in Tbilisi.
 Twenty Georgians were killed and hundreds wounded.
-The event radicalised Georgian politics, prompting many—even some Georgian communists—to conclude that independence was preferable to Soviet unity and would provide Georgia with a chance to fully integrate both South Ossetia and Abkhazia, whose peoples were still loyal to the Union.
+The event radicalised Georgian politics, prompting many—even some Georgian communists—to conclude that independence was preferable to remaining in the Soviet Union.

 On 18 November 1989, Georgian SSR Supreme Soviet declared all union laws to be null, and a few months later, its Chairman of Presidium, Givi Gumbaridze led a supreme session with the 11th convocation of the supreme soviet, and issued a resolution which declared the protection of Georgian state sovereignty on 9 March 1990 and nullified previous treaties conducted by the RSFSR.

 On October 28, 1990, democratic parliamentary elections were held.
-On November 14 a transitional period was declared until the restoration of Georgia's independence and in this regard, the republic changed its name to "Republic of Georgia".
+On November 14 a transitional period was declared until the restoration of Georgia's independence and in this regard, the republic changed its name to the Republic of Georgia.
 Georgia (excluding Abkhazia) was one of the six republics along with Armenia, Moldova and the Baltic States who boycotted participation in the March 1991 union-wide preservation referendum.
 On 31 March 1991, a referendum was held on the restoration of Georgia's independence on the basis of the Independence Act of 26 May 1918.
 The majority of voters voted in favor of the act.

 Georgia declared independence on 9 April 1991 under Zviad Gamsakhurdia as one of the republics to secede just four months before the failed coup against Gorbachev in August, which was supported by a declining number of hardliners.
 However, this was unrecognized by the Soviet government and Georgia remained a part of the Soviet Union until its collapse in December 1991.